AntonioDaria/acebook-rails-the-spartans/README.md

 Instructions for Testing:
   - Run RSpec

 Instructions for Contributions:
-  - www.justgiving.com/fluffy-pig-fund

-Real Instructions for Contributions:
   - Repeat all installation instructions.
   - Think of some new Features
   - Implement them.
   - Use TDD at all times.
-  - If overwhelmed, hold fluffy-pig.
-Do not open.
-It is a waste of time and it doesn't like it.

 How to Deploy:
   - Acebook The Spartans master branch is automatically deployed on Heroku, providing all RSpec tests pass Travis CI's rigorous testing procedure.
   - This is the link https://acebook-the-spartans.herokuapp.com/users/sign_in
-  - For log-in details and further information on Heroku deployment, contact your local Team Spartan team member, or TSTM for short.

 Team Spartan's Team Blog (TSTB)
   - https://medium.com/@makersteamspartan